Acrylic - Thermoplastic materials, such as Lucite and Plexiglas, made by polymerization of monomeric esters of acrylic acids.

 Long Neck - A neck defect which has been stretched longer than that specified.

 Lotion Pump – Dispensing pump which offers controlled output for a precise dosage of product; more suitable for viscous materials, such as lotions, liquid soaps and shampoos as well as pharmaceutical, cosmetic and other health and beauty products.

 Low Density Polyethylene (LDPE) - LDPE is similar to HDPE in composition.
 It is less rigid and generally less chemically resistant than HDPE, but more translucent.
 Used primarily for squeeze applications.
 LDPE is significantly more expensive than HDPE, but will yield a glossy bottle when produced in colors.

 LTL - Less than truck load.
-An order which will not fill the minimum standard weight required for truck load freight rate, or is too large for UPS shipment usually means that the customer must pay an LTL freight rate.
+An order which will not fill the minimum standard weight required for truck load freight rate, or is too large for FedEx or UPS shipment usually means that the customer must pay an LTL freight rate.

 Lug - (1) Extensions around the circumference of a lid which are crimped down to hold the lid securely in place against the body of the container.
 (2) A small indentation or raised portion on the surface of a plastic bottle, provided as a means of indexing the bottle for operations such as multi-pass decorating or labeling.
 (3) A metal fastener used for securing the top or bottom heads of a fibre drum, steel drum or metal pail to the side-wall.

 Lug Closure - Interrupted thread finishes with the GPI finish number designations in the 2000 series.